ui/django-post_office/README.md

 )
 ```

-Sending an email using template in a non default languange is similarly easy:
+Sending an email using template in a non default language is similarly easy:

 ```python
 mail.send(